Skip to main content

 UCSF Talk: Advocating for Science, Research, and Health Education

-Hear from the Community & Government Relations team and guests about the state and federal advocacy work that propels the UCSF Mission.
-Learn how UCSF alumni, staff/faculty, and friends leverage their voice in the support of UCSF via UCSF Advocates and other programs.
+Hear from the Community and Government Relations team about the state and federal advocacy work that propels UCSF’s mission.
+Learn how our alumni, faculty, staff, and friends use their voices to support UCSF through our Advocates program and other activities.

 Talk